 The Tobii software is pre-programmed into the PC’s operating software and can be used in place of the trackpad for navigating the cursor with your eye movements, operating the Windows 10’s Snap feature, and to launch apps.

 You are going to tire playing games constantly or will at least want to do some work in between your gaming breaks.
 It will be a pity if you had no use of the eye tracker beyond gaming.
 Thankfully you can put it to use for other non-gaming tasks, albeit minimally.

-Most of the other eye tracker enhanced functions like scrolling through web pages and page zooming will require you to use your fingers to touch or swipe your fingers on the trackpad.
-Despite the not-so hands-free experience, the MSI GT72S G Tobii is still a fabulous PC that is worth the indulgence of buying it.
+However, other functions such as scrolling and zooming will require you to use your fingers for both swiping and zooming.
+Despite the not-so hands-free experience, the MSI GT72S G Tobii is still an amazing PC that is worth the indulgence of buying it.

 4. Acer Predator 21 X

 The Predator 21 X is a monstrosity and possibly the wildest gaming laptop design ever conceived.
 Everything about this Acer notebook is over-the-top.
 It is ridiculously chunky, heavy, and has a price to match.

 But the die-hard gamer, albeit one flush with cash, will instantly fall in love with this monster.
 Under the hood, the Predator has all you could ask for including a powerful quad-core processor, seemingly inexhaustible, expandable storage, a 21-inch curved screen, a full height mechanical keyboard, and a trackpad you can flip over and hide.